 In addition to the synchronization of virtual and host cluster resources, the hypervisor proxies certain Kubernetes API requests to the host cluster, such as pod port forwarding or container command execution.
 It essentially acts as a reverse proxy for the virtual cluster.

 Cluster-Scoped Resources: Certain resources live globally in the cluster, and you can’t isolate them using namespaces.
-For example, installing an operator in different versions at the same time is not possible within a single cluster.
+For example, installing different versions of an operator at the same time is not possible within a single cluster.

 Virtual clusters also provide more stability than namespaces in many situations.
 The virtual cluster creates its own Kubernetes resource objects, which are stored in its own data store.
 The host cluster has no knowledge of these resources.